-Andrew Tate is a former competitive kickboxer, entrepreneur, and social media influencer, who had 4.6 million Instagram followers before he was banned for violating the platform’s Terms of Service.
-He was also banned on several other platforms including Facebook and TikTok.
-His Twitter account was later restored when Elon Musk bought the platform.
+He had 4.6 million Instagram followers before he was banned for violating the platform’s terms of service.
+He was also banned on several other platforms, including Facebook and TikTok.
+His account on X (formerly Twitter) was later restored when Elon Musk bought the platform.

 Tate frequently posts outward signals of success, often posing with a cigar in front of one of his several luxury cars.
 Without evidence, Tate claimed that he was the world’s first trillionaire.
 His brand is largely built around an image of fast living, easy money, and pliable women.
 Tate has said that men who read books are dull-witted.

-Tate has displayed a talent for “shock marketing,” taking controversial and deeply offensive positions in order to generate a response.
+Tate has also displayed a talent for “shock marketing,” taking controversial and deeply offensive positions in order to generate a response.
 As a result, many of his performances have gone viral.
 In one of his online courses, Tate advises students to aim for 40% “haters” and controversy.

 He sells the idea that he can teach young men how to make money, attract girls, and break societal molds to achieve personal fulfillment.